rolandwalker/anaphora/README.markdown

 	a*
 	a/

-The following macros are experimental, especially the last one
+The following macros are experimental

 	anaphoric-set
 	anaphoric-setq
-	anaphoric-setf-experimental

 See Also
 --------